Ramanand23/YouR.Type/README.md

 ###  👉🏻 YouR.Type is a typing speed test program made using Tkinter package in PYTHON.It is useful to measure the typing speed of the user in terms of POOR,AVERAGE & EXCELLENT remarks and has a rich set of sentences to do typing practice and learn to type fast.

+###   **NOTE**:Tkinter is the standard GUI library for Python.
+Python when combined with Tkinter provides a fast and easy way to create GUI applications.
+Tkinter  provides a powerful object-oriented interface to the Tk GUI toolkit.

 ##   ⏳    Instructions for YouR.Type

  ####  📌 HOW TO USE: